ssarthaks/VritTechTask/README.md

 # Project Name

-## Task A - Implementation of design provided by VritTech
+## Implementation of custom JavaScript Carousel

-### Carousel Implementation Code using HTML, CSS and JavaScript

-This branch contains the files for the implementation of code for the video provided by VritTech as for the task for the frontend developers.
+This branch contains the files for the implementation of the carousel.

 ## Installation